Enroll your puppy age 8-24 weeks for puppy socialization & early learning in West Seattle!

 - Punch card system; if you miss a day or can only make it once a week, no problem

-- Only first session needs to be firmly booked.
+- Medical record required, watch for email when you sign up.
+We will confirm when your pup’s file is complete and schedule the first session.
 Once your pup is integrated, you can join until your puppy outgrows Kindergarten

 - Life long benefits: puppy socialization, building of bite inhibition and confidence, establishing willingness to learn, impulse control and so much more

 - Parents attending.
 This is your platform to meet other puppy parents in our community, and to get answers to all the puppy related questions you may have.